USACE-WaterManagement/repgen5/README.md

 v3 = Value.apply( func, v, v2 )
 ```

-That was a rather contrived example.
+Since that was a rather contrived example let's try something more complicated.
 Lets say you needed to do something that has a starting value and always references the previous value.

 ```python
 class Func: